Extended or Flexed Arms During the Kettlebell Swing?

 Muscles Challenged (think training)

-During swinging you can dictate the trajectory and change the muscles challenged, for example, if the trajectory of the weight will pull you forward, the posterior chain gets more resistance, your erector spinea, glutes, rhomboids, middle traps, etc. will need to work harder to resist the pulling force.
+During swinging you can dictate the trajectory and change the muscles challenged, for example, if the trajectory of the weight will pull you forward, the posterior chain gets more resistance, and your erector spinea, gluteals, rhomboids, middle traps, etc. will need to work harder to resist the pulling force.
 You can change the trajectory to go more upward, allowing you to focus more on explosiveness rather than control of the weight.

 Change the trajectory of the backswing with an insert, and you get more pull on the upper traps.
 This technique is one I recommend, and use to prevent bobbing of the kettlebell.